Dynamic or Systematic? Bayesian model selection between dark energy and supernova biases: Methods

-where the data $D$ is suppressed from the likelihood for clarity, and the probability product rule has been used to factorise the prior $\pi(\theta, \dmb{}) = \pi(\dmb{}|\theta)\pi(\theta)$.
 The word ``nested'' should not be confused with the same in nested sampling, which refers to the onion of likelihood contours.
 However, nested sampling may indeed be used to perform nested bridge sampling, but one may substitute Sequential Monte Carlo \citep{smc}, which is what is used here, for both the initial sampling run and bridging, abbreviated as SMC-NBS.
 A possible disadvantage of SMC compared to nested sampling is that it does not report an error bar, the error bars here are from ten repeats with different initial random seeds.